 - Nursing: CNA certification awards you 5 points for admission to Moraine Valley’s Associate Degree Nursing Program

 - Medical Assistant

 - Phlebotomy: Nurse Aides with phlebotomy training have a higher earning capacity.

 - Recreation Therapy

-- Moraine Valley's Job Resource Center lists job postings for nurse's aide positions when they are available.
+Moraine Valley's Job Resource Center lists job postings for nursing assistant positions when they are available.
 For more information, visit www.morainevalley.edu/JRC.